boucaud/youtube-shuffle/README.md

 Youtube's playlist randomizer breaks for very large lists.

-This is the front-end for a Youtube playlist shuffle service that works around the issue.
+This is a basic implementation for a Youtube playlist shuffle service that works around the issue.

 * If you wish to run this, you need a youtube API key, specified in the YOUTUBE_API_KEY environment variable.